Religious congregation: History

 Until the 16th century, the vows taken in any of the religious orders approved by the Apostolic See were classified as solemn.
 This was declared by Pope Boniface VIII (1235–1303).
 According to this criterion, the last religious order founded was that of the Bethlehem Brothers in 1673.

 By the constitution Inter cetera of 20 January 1521, Pope Leo X appointed a rule for tertiaries with simple vows.
 Under this rule, enclosure was optional, enabling non-enclosed followers of the rule to engage in various works of charity not allowed to enclosed religious.
 In 1566 and 1568, Pope Pius V rejected this class of institute, but they continued to exist and even increased in number.
 After at first being merely tolerated, they afterwards obtained approval.
 Their lives were oriented not to the ancient monastic way of life, but more to social service and to evangelization, both in Europe and in mission areas.
-Their number increased further in the upheavals brought by the French Revolution and subsequent Napoleonic invasions of other Catholic countries, depriving thousands of monks and nuns of the income that their communities held because of inheritances and forcing them to find a new way of living their religious life.
-Only at the very end of the 19th century were they officially reckoned as religious, when Pope Leo XIII recognized as religious all men and women who took simple vows in such congregations.
+Their number increased further in the upheavals brought by the French Revolution and subsequent Napoleonic invasions reckoned as religious, when Pope Leo XIII recognized as religious all men and women who took simple vows in such congregations.

 The 1917 Code of Canon Law reserved the name "religious order" for institutes in which the vows were solemn, and used the term "religious congregation" or simply "congregation" for those with simple vows.
 The members of a religious order for men were called "regulars", those belonging to a religious congregation were simply "religious", a term that applied also to regulars.
 For women, those with simple vows were simply "sisters", with the term "nun" reserved in canon law for those who belonged to an institute of solemn vows, even if in some localities they were allowed to take simple vows instead.